actions/runner/README.md

 This Sofware reads [act configuration files](https://github.com/nektos/act#configuration), you can save this inside a `.actrc` in your current or home folder to avoid typing it in your commandline.

 ## Coming from [act](https://github.com/nektos/act)?
-This Sofware shares absolutly no source code with `act` and may behave differently.
+This Software shares absolutly no source code with `act` and may behave differently.
 Just replace `act` with `Runner.Client`(`.exe`) (It is inside the bin folder of the package).
-Runner.Server doesn't have all commandline options of act, type `--help` and compare the available commandlineoptions.
+`Runner.Server` doesn't have all commandline options of act, type `--help` and compare the available commandlineoptions.
 Then you will be able to use
 - `actions/cache@v2`
 - `actions/upload-artifact@v2`